hacs/integration/.devcontainer/README.md

 ### Set Home Assistant Version

-This allows you to spesify a version of Home Assistant to install inside the devcontainer.
+This allows you to specify a version of Home Assistant to install inside the devcontainer.

 ### Home Assistant Config Check